grz0zrg/fbg/custom_backend/README.md

 Note : All drawing is still done in software, dispmanx is just used for fast CPU -> GPU buffer transfer aka blitting... the single core example run at full fps at 1920x1080.

-Good FBG Parallelism performances is tricky because FBG mix the fragments buffer on the main CPU and at 1080p with 3 threads there is alot of pixels to mix soyou get 2 fps at 1080p... but the parallel example use dispmanx compositing and output at 8 fps at 1920x1080 (and 30 fps at 720p) with 3 threads by doing all the compositing with dispmanx layers, this has some disadvantages since you are more restricted in compositing operations.
+Good FBG Parallelism performances is tricky because FBG mix the fragments buffer on the main CPU and at 1080p with 3 threads there is alot of pixels to mix so you get 2 fps at 1080p... the parallel example use another approach by using dispmanx compositing and output at 8 fps at 1920x1080 (and 30 fps at 720p) with 3 threads by doing all the compositing with dispmanx layers, this has some disadvantages since you are more restricted in compositing operations.

-Another way to optimize this without doing dispmanx compositing is to simply integrate a simple SIMD / Neon library like [this one](http://ermig1979.github.io/Simd/index.html) and let it mix the buffers, i have achieved 15 fps @ 1080p (instead of 2 fps when mixing on CPU without Neon!!!) for the parallel example (with LFDS and 12 fps without) by replacing the mixing function body by one line of code :
+Another way to optimize this without doing dispmanx compositing is to simply integrate a simple SIMD / Neon library like [this one](http://ermig1979.github.io/Simd/index.html) and let it mix the buffers, i have achieved 15 fps @ 1080p (instead of 2 fps when doing the compositing on CPU without Neon!!!) for the parallel example (with LFDS and 12 fps without) by replacing the mixing function body by one line of code :

 ```c
 void fbg_mixing(struct _fbg *fbg, unsigned char *buffer, int task_id) {